forcedotcom/salesforcedx-vscode/docs/articles/user-guide/development-models.md

 ### Retrieve Source

-Org development model doesn’t automatically track changes to your org, so be sure to keep track of the changes you retrieve.
+Org Development model doesn’t automatically track changes to your org, so be sure to keep track of the changes you retrieve.

 > Note: Retrieving source from an org overwrites the local versions of the source files.